-This deduction is claimed as an adjustment to income.
-This means you can claim this deduction even if you don't itemize deductions on Schedule A (Form 1040).
+This deduction is claimed as an adjustment to income on Schedule 1 (Form 1040).
 This deduction may be beneficial to you if you don't qualify for the American opportunity or lifetime learning credits.

 You can choose the education benefit that will give you the lowest tax.
 You may want to compare the tuition and fees deduction to the education credits.
 See chapter 2 (American opportunity credit) and chapter 3 (lifetime learning credit) for more information on the education credits.